opethe1st/GoJson/log.md

 The case against adding AdvancePast and AdvancePastWhiteSpace - now when I declare the interface, I include two methods that are there for convenience and not part of the basis operation (by this I mean, they can be implemented in terms of other operations)

+Just realised the validate and load are actually two different usecases.
+Validate can be used with tools that view json to produce useful errors in a UI for example.

+Also noticed my implementation is slower even though I don't do the validation step.
+Why? and it's also puzzling because my loading of strings was 3 times as fast.
+Was it fast because of the no validation?